Network Security & Other Google Cloud Platform Concepts Defined

 VPC for your network

-GCP uses VPC (Virtual Private Cloud/Network) and subnets to allow you to organize your resources the best way possible.
+GCP uses VPC (Virtual Private Cloud/Network) and subnets to allow you to organize your resources in the best way possible.
 You can group your resources to use the same subnet and also isolate them, so nobody else has access outside the resources on that group.
 This can limit the attack surface for someone who wants to target your company.

 Also, you can find Shared VPC, which allows you to connect VPCs that you have isolated in a secured way, by using only internal IPs and not exposing anything to the Internet while maintaining your resource separation.